johnalison/WorkingPhilosophy/Leadership.md

   - When you are too embarrassed to ask for help: That's a little knock at the door saying "You're insecure!"

 - Use lack of free-will in others, as a way to detach, avoid anger avoid envy

+- How to build confidence in someone:
+   - Give them a job they can do.